Your babysitter's main duty is to watch your children and keep them safe, but hiring a babysitter can come with many other benefits as well.

 A babysitter can help lighten your housework load.
 If your house is a bit messy, your sitter can help do some light housework like dusting and putting toys away while your child is having a nap.
 That means less work for you to do when you get home, and every little bit helps!

 See what kinds of housework babysitters can typically do for you by reading our article Do Babysitters Wash Dishes & Do Other Chores?

-Going off to daycare can be stressful for kids.
-It's a new place with new people.
-Plus germs and viruses normally run rampant in those types of environments.
+Going off to daycare can be stressful for children.
+It's a new place with new people, plus germs and viruses normally run rampant in those types of environments.

 Having your child watched at home in familiar surroundings makes them feel more comfortable and lets them continue with their existing eating and sleep routines.

-Getting your kids out of bed, all dressed, fed, and off to school on time is a lot of work to do every morning.
-Especially when you're trying to get prepared for a big 9 am meeting at work yourself.
+Getting your children out of bed, all dressed, fed, and off to school on time is a lot of work to do every morning.
+This is especially true when you're trying to get prepared for a big 9 am meeting at work yourself.